Axiom Mission 4: Mission patch

 The Ignis mission had its own patch, separate from the Axiom Mission 4 patch, depicting an eagle in the Polish colors whose wings trace the contours of the Orla Perć mountain range and a stylized depiction of the Scutum constellation (a tribute to Johannes Hevelius who named the constellation) over the mission's name, Ignis, the Latin word for fire.

 Training

-Before the mission, Sławosz Uznański-Wiśniewski has trained at facilities in Europe, Japan, and the United States.
+Before the mission, Sławosz Uznański-Wiśniewski trained at facilities in Europe, Japan, and the United States.
 At the European Astronaut Centre in Cologne, he focused on the experiments he will perform and on ESA's Columbus laboratory module.
 At JAXA's Tsukuba Space Center in Japan, his training covered the operation of the Japanese Experiment Module Kibō.
 In the United States, he trained at various NASA facilities, as well as at facilities of SpaceX and Axiom Space.
 His preparation also included parabolic flights and outdoor survival training.